Updated: Jan 13

 The COVID-19 pandemic has brought additional stress to everyone.
 How long has it been since you last hugged someone?
 When was the last time you met someone in person?
 What’s worse is that we don’t know when this will all end and when everything will go back to normal.

 Unfortunately, these constant uncertainties are gradually building a toll on our mental health for all of us.
-Luckily, there are many mental health resources out there: you can use a meditation app, talk to a therapist, or sign up for Talklet’s waitlist (we’re launching soon, stay tuned!).
+Luckily, there are many mental wellness and mental health resources out there: you can use a meditation app, talk to a therapist, or sign up for Talklet’s waitlist (we’re launching soon, stay tuned!).
 Deciding which resource to use to help you depends on your current mental health state.
 For example, if you are experiencing depression or other serious mental health disorders, it is best for you to see a mental health professional.

 There are many different types of mental health professionals and we want to ensure that you choose the best-suited professional to work with.
 There are several things to consider: the different types of mental health workers and their roles, the qualifications they need, the type of insurance they accept, whether they can relate with your experience, and whether you are comfortable with them.